tmattran/ELK-Stack-Project-1/README.md

 = The root@c2e11045c8f5:/etc/ansible/hosts file has to be updated in order to run the playbook on a specific machine.\
 = Once you navigate into the /etc/ansible/hosts, nano into the hosts file and add the [webservers] that will be configured with filebeat and the [elk] VM which will be configured with the ELK Stack.

-### Which URL do you navigate to in order to check that the ELK server is running?
+### In order to check that the ELK server is running, I went to the following URL?

 = http://20.25.25.104:5601/app/kibana